Grandma knows best

-The less good news is that, while ALA is technically the only “essential” omega 3 (in that we’re unable to produce it within our bodies), DHA and EPA are the biologically active forms of this fatty acid and, therefore, more important for your health in the long run.
+The less good news is that, while ALA is technically the only “essential” omega 3 (in that we’re unable to produce it within our bodies), DHA and EPA are the biologically active forms of the Omega 3 fatty acid and, therefore, more important for your health in the long run.

 EPA and DHA synthesis

 It takes three reactions in our body to make EPA from ALA and another four reactions to change that EPA into DHA.